rabwill/spfx-festivus/README.md

 ### Summary

-This is a super fun `SPFx application customizer` perfect for the festive season!
+This is a super fun `SPFx application customizer` perfect for the festive season!!

-Did you want to make your logo look different for a festival so the users can relate more with their intranet.
+Inpired originally by this awesome content [Festivals](https://medium.com/@anoopt/spfx-application-customizer-festivals-953c0a15d12e) by [Anoop](https://medium.com/@anoopt)

+You decorate your office for festivals, now let's decorate your Intranet logo!

-Look no further!
-Have a play around this application customizer to decorate your SharePoint site logo with what you choose and where you choose!
+Have a play around this application customizer to decorate your SharePoint site logo with what you choose and where you choose it to render!

 ## Used SharePoint Framework Version
 ![1.7.1](https://img.shields.io/badge/version-1.7.1-green.svg)